Embedded-AMS/EmbeddedProto/README.md

 # Gratitude

 The team would like to thank you for your interest in Embedded Proto!
-We greatly appreciate you use our library.
-If you like working with it consider to Star the library on [Github](https://github.com/Embedded-AMS/EmbeddedProto).
+We greatly appreciate you using our library.
+If you like working with it, consider to Star the library on [Github](https://github.com/Embedded-AMS/EmbeddedProto).

-To stay up to date you can signup for our [User Update](https://EmbeddedProto.com/signup).
+To stay up to date, signup for our [User Update](https://EmbeddedProto.com/signup).